mokolodi1/myvisaangel/README.md

 7. Rename `My Visa Angel N production` to `archive`
 8. Rename `My Visa Angel N beta` to `production`
 9. Stop watching logs or the now-production bot

+## Manu is down!
+Help!

+Hello person providing emergency assistance to Manu!
+Thanks so much in advance for helping out.

+#### Start here

+We're running a Node/Express app on an AWS box that connects with Chatfuel via an HTTP API.
+No databases or anything, and the node app isn't even built - super simple.

+Each version of the chatbot is versioned, and you can find the production version on the Chatfuel dashboard by looking for `My Visa Angel N production`, where `N` is the version.
+At the time of writing, the production version is `4`, so that's what'll be used from here on out.

+The URL for the AWS box that hosts the API is `b4.myvisaangel.com`.
+The `4` in `b4` refers to the version of the app.
+(The whole `b4` business is a little funky, I know.
+I'll explain the reasoning when I'm back online. - Teo)

+Grab the `myvisaangel.pem` file from Paola or Abdel (the one on Slack) and get connected to our server: `ssh -i ~/Downloads/myvisaangel.pem ubuntu@b4.myvisaangel.com`.

+The app is running in a tmux session, and you can connect with `tmux a`.
+(This is the first command you should type.)

+From there you should be able to see more or less what the problem is.
+If you've never used tmux it might be a little funky, but scrolling should work more or less.
+If you ever get stuck scrolling with the yellow box in the upper right, use `C-c` to stop scrolling. (`C-c` means type `c` while holding the control key.)

+To start the app, the command should look something like this: `BOX_NUMBER=b4 ./scripts/prod_start.sh`.

+Test if the API is up by checking this page: [http://b4.myvisaangel.com/v1/ping](http://b4.myvisaangel.com/v1/ping)

+#### More potentially useful information

+The two sections in this README about setting up a new box and deploying should provide you some more information as to how things are managed.

+The DNS for `myvisaangel.com` is managed on [Hover](https://www.hover.com/control_panel/domain/myvisaangel.com/dns).
+The email is `mokolodi1@gmail.com`, and you can get the password from Paola.

+Teo (aka `mokolodi1`) is the admin of the GitHub repo, so you won't be able to push anything to `master` if you edit locally.
+Feel free to deploy on a branch if you have to set up a new box.

+If you change the url for the production box you'll have to change it on Chatfuel in each of the places it connects to the API.
+Paola should be able to help with that.

+#### TODO list for Teo if this action plan is ever used
+- change the `.pem` files for the production boxes on AWS
+- change my Hover password
+- buy whoever helped us a beer